percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

   ...
   161011 12:45:56 completed OK!

-Again, the |LSN| should match what you saw from your earlier inspection of the first incremental backup.
-If you restore the files from :file:`/data/backups/base`, you should see the state of the database as of the first incremental backup.
+Again, the LSN should match what you saw from your earlier inspection of the first incremental backup.
+If you restore the files from `/data/backups/base`, you should see the state of the database as of the first incremental backup.

 .. warning::

-   |PXB| does not support using the same incremental backup directory to
-   prepare two copies of backup.
-Do not run :option:`xtrabackup --prepare` with the same incremental backup directory (the value of `--incremental-dir`) more than once.
+   Percona XtraBackup does not support using the same incremental backup directory to prepare two copies of backup.
+Do not run `xtrabackup --prepare` with the same incremental backup directory (the value of `--incremental-dir`) more than once.